 Why do I need this test?

-You may need this test to help your healthcare provider figure out whether you have certain conditions that cause high blood pressure, severe headaches, a fast heartbeat, You may also have this test if your healthcare provider thinks you have a rare tumor that causes high blood pressure.
+You may need this test to help your healthcare provider figure out if you have certain conditions that cause high blood pressure, severe headaches, a fast heartbeat, and You may also have this test if your healthcare provider thinks you have a rare tumor that causes high blood pressure.

 Your child may have this test if he or she has symptoms of a tumor that affects catecholamine levels.
 Signs and symptoms may include:

 What other tests might I have along with this test?

-Your healthcare provider may also order a urine test to check your catecholamine levels. a CT scan or MRI of the belly and pelvis to find the suspected tumor.
+You may also need a urine test to check your catecholamine levels.
+You may also need a CT scan or MRI of the belly and pelvis to find the suspected tumor.